DockYard/ember-cli-custom-assertions/README.md

 ### Assertion

 A `context` is always injected as the first argument.
-You don't need to pass a context when calling the assertion, only when injecting the insertions into your app.
+You don't need to pass a context when calling the assertion.

 ```js
 // good